harbourlab/SparK/README.md

 Options (Not required):
 -pt      plot type.
 Choices: "STD", "sine"

 -cg      control groups.
+Defines which plot nr to place the files in -tg      treatment groups.
+Defines which plot nr to place the files in Both, the -cg and -tg option define in which plot number the list of files defined in -cf and -tf will be.
+E.g., for a list of 5 files, say 2 replicates of RNAseq, and 3 replicates of ChIPseq, "-cg 1 1 2 2 2"
-Will seperately plot groups. e.g. "-cg 1 1 2 2" will generate 2 plots,
-         where plot 1 includes the first two files listed in "-cf", and plot 2 file 3 and 4 -tg      Define treatment groups here.
+and "-tg 1 1 2 2 2" will generate 2 plots, where plot 1 includes the first two files of both, treatment
+and control as listed in "-cf" "-tf".
+The latter 3 files of both will be in plot 2.
+See examples below for more.

 -gl      Label the groups defined in -cg and -tg. e.g. "-gl RNAseq H3K4me3" will label group 1 with
          RNAseq, and group 2 with H3K4me3
 -tf      treatment bedgraph files seperated by space